GenesisAria/Eart2150-ModularExpansion/README.md

 ＊ expect a lot of weapon range and damage changes

 - builders are amphibious now
-- each facton has a t2 ammo supplier
+- each faction has a t2 ammo supplier
 - all factions can build air container hooks to help ed ally
 - volga can fit repairers and container fork
 - nests can equip detector and regen